tytydraco/yessleep/out/Jane_texted_me_today_She_was_my_mistress_20_years_ago.md

 I glance out the cab window.
 There are still maybe twenty minutes until I get home.
 Damn it.

-I respond, telling them I’ll cooperate and there’s no need to escalate things.
+I respond, explaining I’ll cooperate and there’s no need to escalate things.

 What is this person talking about?
 If it’s Jane’s stolen identity, maybe it’s about the day we met?